zgsxwsdxg/Mxnet_Tutorial/README.md

             if os.path.isdir(module_space):
                 return module_space
         ```
-        * If you want to see the results immediately,
-        `Write the following script in the terminal window` where the event file exists.
+        * If you want to see the results immediately,`write the following script in the terminal window` where the event file exists.

             * `tensorboard --logdir=tensorboard --logdir=./ --port=6006`